-Join Jon Peck for an in-depth discussion in this video Creating a server dashboard, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Creating a server dashboard, part of Learning Linux for PHP Developers.

 …We're going to perform our first custom development on our development…server by creating a simple dashboard that reads from the database.…Remember, this course is about setting up the server, not how to program.…Therefore, this script is going to be very, very simple.…It'll attempt to connect to the database and…display a list of links to the installed utilities.…If it can't, it'll display an error.…I'm going to use NetBeans to edit this script.…I'm going to go up to Create a…New Project, select PHP Application, and click Next.…

 For the project name, I'm going to call it dashboard.…I'm going to click Browse, and I'm going to specify the Desktop, Sandbox…folder, and manually add dashboard, so the subdirectory will be created.…I prefer to put the NetBeans' metadata into a separate directory,…so the project configuration for my specific IDE isn't shared with others.…Click Finish.…A blank project is created with just one file, index.php.…If you don't feel like going through the creation…of this file, just paste it from the Exercise Files.…